lockvoid/cachebay/TEMP2.md

 Subscriptions (if in scope now or later)
 	•	Ably/websocket payload → resolver runs before publish; non-relay linking works; relay append/prepend on subscription events.

-Performance/behavior guards (assertions sprinkled across flows)
-	•	Never emit empty payloads to consumers (no {}, undefined, or missing edges).
-	•	Single render per logical result: no triple-renders on cache-first + network unless data is actually different.
-	•	No array churn in relay views: edges array length only grows/shrinks as expected; entries mutate in place (where applicable).